Chess: Phases

 Chess theory divides chess games into three phases with different sets of strategies: the opening, the middlegame, and lastly the endgame.
 There is no universally accepted way to delineate the three phases of the game; the middlegame is typically considered to have begun after 10–20 moves, and the endgame when only a few pieces remain.

 Opening

 Competitive players typically learn, memorize, and play well-documented sequences of opening moves.
 The most common starting moves for White are 1.e4 and 1.d4, which usually lead to substantially different types of positions, and Black has multiple viable responses to both.

 Sequences of opening moves are referred to as openings and are catalogued in reference works, such as the Encyclopaedia of Chess Openings.
 There are thousands of openings, though only a small fraction of them are commonly played; variations of openings may also be given names.
-Openings vary widely in character from quiet (for example, the Réti Opening) to aggressive play (like the Latvian Gambit).
+Openings vary widely in character from quiet (for example, the Colle System) to aggressive play (like the Latvian Gambit).
 In some opening lines, the exact sequence considered best for both sides has been worked out to more than 30 moves.

 The fundamental strategic aims of most openings are similar: